Hello, Dolly! (musical): Original Broadway production

 The musical, directed and choreographed by Gower Champion and produced by David Merrick, opened on January 16, 1964, at the St. James Theatre and closed on December 27, 1970, after 2,844 performances.
 Carol Channing starred as Dolly, with a supporting cast that included David Burns as Horace, Charles Nelson Reilly as Cornelius, Eileen Brennan as Irene, Jerry Dodge as Barnaby, Sondra Lee as Minnie Fay, Mary Jo Catlett as Ermengarde, and Igors Gavon as Ambrose.
-Although facing competition from Funny Girl with Barbra Streisand, Hello, Dolly! swept the Tony Awards in 1964, winning awards in ten categories (out of eleven nominations) that tied the musical with the previous record keeper South Pacific, record that remained unbroken for 37 years until The Producers won twelve Tonys in 2001.
+Although facing competition from Funny Girl with Barbra Streisand, Hello, Dolly! swept the Tony Awards in 1964, winning awards in ten categories (out of eleven nominations) that tied the musical with the previous record keeper South Pacific, a record that remained unbroken for 37 years until The Producers won twelve Tonys in 2001.

 After Channing left the show, Merrick employed prominent actresses to play Dolly, including Ginger Rogers, who started on August 9, 1965; Martha Raye, starting on February 27, 1967; Betty Grable, from June 12, 1967, to November 5, 1967; Pearl Bailey (in an all-black version with Cab Calloway as Horace) starting on November 12, 1967 (with Thelma Carpenter as her alternate); Phyllis Diller, as of December 26, 1969; and Ethel Merman (after having turned down the lead at the show's inception) from March 28, 1970, to December 27, 1970.

 Two songs cut prior to the opening – typical belt style songs "World, Take Me Back" and "Love, Look in My Window" – were restored for Merman's run.
 Jo Anne Worley was Channing's original standby but she never went on.
 She later played Dolly in regional and summer stock productions.
-Bibi Osterwald was the standby for Dolly following Worley's and Channings' departures, subbing for all the stars, including Bailey, despite the fact that Osterwald was white.
+Bibi Osterwald was the standby for Dolly following Channing's and Worley's departures, subbing for all the stars, including Bailey, despite the fact that Osterwald was white.
 Marie Bryant and Novella Nelson also covered for the role of Dolly.
 Bailey received a Special Tony Award in 1968.

-The show received rave reviews,Bovson article with "praise for Carol Channing and particularly Gower Champion."
-The original production became the longest-running musical (and third longest-running show) in Broadway history up to that time, surpassing My Fair Lady and then being surpassed in turn by Fiddler on the Roof.
+The show received rave reviews, with "praise for Carol Channing and particularly Gower Champion."
+The original production became the longest-running musical (and third longest-running show) in September 1970 in Broadway history up to that time, surpassing My Fair Lady and then being surpassed in turn by Fiddler on the Roof.
+The run was not continuous, unlike My Fair Lady, with several week-long breaks, including a week where the production moved to St. Louis.
 The Broadway production of Hello Dolly! grossed $27 million.
-Hello, Dolly! and Fiddler remained the longest-running Broadway record holders for nearly ten years until Grease surpassed them.
+By August 1970, it had made a profit of $8.5 million against its $350,000 investment.